AbdulRazak2/Entertainment_Web_App/README.md

 # Entertainment web app solution

-This is my solution to Amalitech capstone project on the Entertainment web app.
-This Frontend challenge was to help me improve on my coding skills by building realistic project.

 ## Table of contents

   - Project Title
   - Project Objective
   - Customer Requirements
   - Acceptance Criteria
-  - Deliverables
-  - Evaluation Criteria
   - Screenshot
   - inks
   - Built with